Posterior contraction in sparse Bayesian factor models for massive covariance matrices: Introduction

-Our final set of results concern with developing continuous shrinkage priors that achieve the same rate of convergence as that of the point mass mixture priors.
-Although point mass mixture priors on factor loadings are intuitively appealing and possess attractive theoretical properties, they lead to daunting posterior computation, with typical MCMC algorithms for updating elements of the loadings matrix one at a time facing problems with slow convergence and mixing.
+Although point mass mixture priors are amenable to incorporate sparsity, exploring the model space via MCMC can be daunting and may lead to slow mixing and convergence of the algorithm \cite {polson2010shrink}.
 To address such problems through block updating, while allowing a weaker notion of sparsity in which elements are close to zero instead of exactly zero, continuous shrinkage priors can be used.
-Such priors have become common in regression \citep{park2008bayesian,carvalho2010horseshoe,hans2011elastic,armagan2011generalized}, with \cite{polson2010shrink} providing a unifying local-global scale mixture representation.
-The lack of tight concentration bounds for such priors has limited the study of their asymptotic properties.
-We develop a novel class of local-global shrinkage priors for which such bounds can be obtained, leading to a rate of $\sqrt{(\log p_n)^{\gamma}/n}$ in operator norm in the $p_n \gg n$ setting.
+Such priors have become common in regression \cite {park2008bayesian,carvalho2010horseshoe,hans2011elastic,armagan2011generalized}, with \cite{polson2010shrink} providing a unifying local--global scale mixture representation.
+Although computationally attractive, the lack of tight concentration bounds for such priors has limited the study of their asymptotic properties.
+One of our main contributions is to develop a novel class of continuous shrinkage priors and derive nonasymptotic bounds on the concentration and dimensionality of such priors.
+Based on these results, we show that the proposed continuous shrinkage prior leads to the same rate of posterior convergence as the point mass mixture priors in estimating large covariance matrices.\looseness=1

-Technically, our methods proceed via the usual route of first establishing the prior concentration and constructing test functions with appropriate rates independently and then combining these two using entropy calculations.
-For constructing test functions for the operator norm, the traditional tests based on likelihood ratios do not yield the right rates.
-Instead we construct tests inspired by results from the non-asymptotic theory of random matrices and hence these calculations are of independent interest and may be useful to other problems in high-dimensional estimation.

-High-dimensional covariance matrix estimation has been widely studied from a frequentist perspective.
-The inadequacy of the sample covariance in $p_n \gg n$ settings is well known, motivating regularized estimators based on banding or tapering the sample covariance matrix \citep{bickel2008regularized,wu2010banding,furrer2007estimation}, banding the Cholesky factor \citep{wu2003nonparametric}, regularizing the inverse Cholesky factor \citep{huang2006covariance,levina2008sparse}, thresholding the sample covariance matrix \citep{Bickel08,el2008operator,cai2011adaptivethr}, regularizing the precision matrix \citep{rothman2008sparse} and regularized principal component analysis \citep{zou2006sparse,johnstone2009consistency} among others.
-Theoretical properties of such regularized estimators have been studied in \cite{bickel2008regularized,Bickel08,lam2009sparsistency,el2008operator}, with explicit rates of convergence obtained in an asymptotic framework where $p_n$ increases with $n$.
-Minimax optimal rates in operator \& Frobenius norm have also been recently established in \cite{cai2010optimal}.